sudheerdonthula/22EEB0B10/README.md

 Upsert Logic: The ingestion API uses updateOne with { upsert: true }.
 This prevents duplicates by updating existing offers (based on their unique Flipkart ID) rather than creating new entries every time.This would also directly help in making a count of the newly entered offers in the database and return as a response for this particular post request.

+Mentioning Payment instrument as an array:
+Multi-Card Offers: An offer might say "10% off on Axis Credit and Debit Cards".
+In this case, your parser will push both "CREDIT_CARD" and "DEBIT_CARD" into the array.
+You need an array to store both tags for a single offer.

 ### 3. Bonus: Payment Instruments
 I implemented a dynamic tagger that scans the offer description for keywords like "EMI", "Credit Card", or "UPI" to automatically populate the paymentInstruments array.
 This allows for precise filtering in the calculation API.